 What are the results of baptism?
 We’ve assembled a list of the top four results of baptism found in Scripture.
 Where does “it’s an outward showing of an inward commitment” rank?
 Check out our top four results of baptism…and comment [more]

 The writers of the New Testament present several images for baptism.
 Just as with the images of the church, a picture or image can really help to drive a point, and it is really no different with these top [more]

 Determining God’s pattern of salvation could be a helpful tool in understanding what God requires of us today.
 Many talk about God’s plan of salvation, but what about God’s pattern of salvation?
 Obviously, the system under which man is accountable [more]

 We have assembled our top three salvation false doctrines.
 After tackling dozens of questions related to what the Bible (God) says about salvation and various false doctrines that are promoted by various denominations and [false] teachers, there are three especially [more]

 When it comes to the thief on the cross, it’s usually only raised as the “textbook” example of God’s saving grace.
 Specifically, it’s raised to counter the necessity of baptism.
 The popular response is something like, “What about the thief [more]

-“Saved by grace alone” is a catchy phrase that permeates websites and papers discussing salvation.
+“Saved by grace only” is a catchy phrase that permeates websites and papers discussing salvation.
 We can’t prove it, but it seems to be “de facto” doctrine among most evangelicals.
-The grace alone doctrine has its own Latin banner – [more]
+The grace only doctrine has its own Latin banner – [more]

 There is a common belief among Christian’s today that Saul was saved on the road to Damascus.
 The conversion account of Saul, later known as Paul the apostle, is well documented in Scripture.
 In fact, there are three accounts of [more]